The Importance of Bariatric Nutritional Supplementation

 An effect of weight loss surgery is it causes patients to eat smaller amounts of food than they are used to eating.
 Patients have to significantly decrease the amount of foods they normally eat.

-For this reason, weight loss doctors encourage patients to make changes to their diets weeks before the surgery.
+For this reason, weight loss doctors encourage patients to make a weight loss surgery diet weeks before the surgery.
 Patients are encouraged to eat smaller portions of food and change the types of food they consume.

 Immediately after the surgery, patients will only be able to consume liquids in small quantities for about 2 weeks.
 As time progresses, the thickness of the food will be increased.